Dunnamore/TwitterNetwork/README.md

 6. ..Profit?

 ## Contribution
 There are many optimizations to be made in the code, especially to lookup for usernames (should be done in bulk instead of a call per user) but I don't have the time for it.
+There's a big room for improvement, and you're welcome if you'd like to help.